placeholder image

 Primary Instructor - Fall 2022 / Fall 2023

 Studies fashion as a means of identity construction as well as a means of resistance in France from 1789 until present day.
-Through an analysis of clothing trends and visits to various sites in Paris, students will study the cultural significance of certain fads in French history that allowed marginalized demographics to define and assert their individuality.
+Through an analysis of clothing trends, students will study the cultural significance of certain fads in French history that allowed marginalized demographics to define and assert their individuality.

 • FREN 3700 - French-American Cultural Differences